atenie/programming-challenges/README.md

 - [x] 013 - Basic Database in C++ with Qt GUI

 ## Synopsis
 Small, mostly console-oriented C++ programs for the sake of variety to my programming learning experience.
-More to come in the future.

 ## License
 Project created under the Simplified BSD License by Alexandru Tenie.